jdevlibs/java-common-spring-utils/README.md

-# java-common-spring-utils
+# Spring framework utilities
-Common utilities library for Spring framework
+The utilities of spring framework library